apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-callback-quarkus/README.md

 ### PostgreSQL

-Alternatively, you can run this example using persistence with a PostgreSQL server.
+This example also requires persistence with a PostgreSQL server.

 Configuration for setting up the connection can be found in [applications.properties](src/main/resources/application.properties) file, which follows the Quarkus JDBC settings, for more information please check [JDBC Configuration Reference](https://quarkus.io/guides/datasource#jdbc-configuration).